bbottema/simple-java-mail/docs/concurrency/README.md

 | Who owns a connection while waiting for a pool claim, using it, and returning it? | [06 — Pool claims and leases](06-pool-claims-and-leases.md) |
 | How can cancellation unblock Angus without waiting for its SMTP lock?
 What if SMTP already accepted the email? | [07 — Angus transport abort](07-angus-transport-abort.md) |
 | How do the machines fit together, including observers, batches, and future completion? | [08 — Cross-machine contracts](08-cross-machine-contracts.md) |

+## Entry points and adjacent mechanisms

+`Mailer.sync()` and `Mailer.async()` are cached immutable views of one Mailer.
+They add no workers, pools, locks, or shutdown ownership.
+Single-email sends return a receipt or `MailSend<MailSubmissionReceipt>`; simple batches return void or `MailSend<Void>` and remain lazy and first-failure-stopping.
+Async closures acquire proxy/transport resources after worker execution begins.
+CLI send/connect commands use the synchronous view; daemon request concurrency is owned by the daemon.
+[ADR 0015](../adr/0015-execution-views-and-transport-pooling.md) records the API decision.

+Connection tests and capability probes have separate helper paths.
+A probe opens a dedicated connection without an Email, send-pool lease, observer outcome, or total send deadline.
+It reuses proxy accounting and holds the Mailer monitor through synchronous cleanup; the async wrapper uses the Mailer's executor.
+Admission/shutdown failures produce exceptional futures, while connection/cleanup failures are diagnostic reports.
+See [ADR 0020](../adr/0020-dedicated-smtp-connection-diagnostics.md) for authentication, provider limitations, and future-cancellation semantics.

+The authenticated SOCKS bridge's listener and accepted forwarding sockets have distinct lifetimes, described in [ADR 0010](../adr/0010-authenticated-socks-bridge.md).
+Its request counter participates in send/probe cleanup, while existing pooled sockets can outlive a listener stop.
+The CLI daemon's retained Mailers and request ledger have their own ownership rules in [ADR 0019](../adr/0019-local-cli-daemon.md).

 ## The cooperating machines